3lvis/DATAStack/README.md

 You can easily create a new background NSManagedObjectContext for data processing.
 This block is completely asynchronous and will be run on a background thread.

+To be compatible with NSPersistentContainer you can also use `performBackgroundTask` instead of `performInNewBackgroundContext`.

 **Swift**
 ```swift
 func createUser() {